Year 6: Curie

 The Year 6 team are always happy to speak to parents regarding any issues, concerns or queries.
 To apply for a Year 6 place at Burdett-Coutts school, please contact the school office or click here for more information about our Admissions criteria.

-Year 6 Curriculum Information: Summer 2019
+Year 6 Curriculum Information: Autumn 2019

 The topics that we will be covering in Year 6 this term include: